TengMCing/PhD/Thesis/03-chap3.pdf.md

 @eq-data-sim accommodates the incorporation of the second predictor $\boldsymbol{x}_2$.
 Introducing it into the data generation process by setting $\beta_1 = 1$ significantly enhances the complexity of the shapes, as illustrated in @fig-different-j-x2.
 In comparison to @fig-different-j, @fig-different-j-x2 demonstrates that the non-linear shape resembles a surface rather than a single curve.
 This augmentation can facilitate the computer vision model in learning visual patterns from residual plots of the multiple linear regression model.

-In real-world analysis, it's not uncommon to encounter instances where multiple model violations coexist.
+In real-world analysis, it is not uncommon to encounter instances where multiple model violations coexist.
 In such cases, the residual plots often exhibit a mixed pattern of visual anomalies corresponding to different types of model violations. @fig-different-j-heter and @fig-different-e-heter show the visual patterns of models with multiple model violations.

-### Scagnostics

-In @sec-model-introduction, we mentioned that scagnostics consist of a set of manually designed visual feature extraction functions.
-While our computer vision model will learn its own feature extraction function during training, leveraging additional information from scagnostics can enhance the model's predictive accuracy.

-For each generated residual plot, we computed four scagnostics – "Monotonic", "Sparse", "Splines", and "Striped" – using the `cassowaryr` R package [@mason2022cassowaryr].
-These computed measures, along with the number of observations from the fitted model, were provided as the second input for the computer vision model.
-While other scagnostics provide valuable insights, they come with high computational costs and are not suitable for quick inference.

 ### Balanced Dataset

 To train a robust computer vision model, we deliberately controlled the distribution of the target variable $D$ in the training data.
 We ensured that it followed a uniform distribution between $0$ and $7$.
 This was achieved by organizing $50$ buckets, each exclusively accepting training samples with $D$ falling within the range $[7(i - 1)/49, 7i/49)$ for $i < 50$, where $i$ represents the index of the $i$-th bucket.
 For the $50$-th bucket, any training samples with $D \geq 7$ were accepted.

-With 80000 training images prepared, each bucket accommodated a maximum of $80000 \div 50 = 1600$ training samples.
+With 80,000 training images prepared, each bucket accommodated a maximum of $80000/ 50 = 1600$ training samples.
 The simulator iteratively sampled parameter values from the parameter space, generated residuals and fitted values using the data generation process, computed the distance, and checked if the sample fitted within the corresponding bucket.
 This process continued until all buckets were filled.

-Similarly, we adopted the same methodology to prepare 8000 test images for performance evaluation and model diagnostics.
+Similarly, we adopted the same methodology to prepare 8,000 test images for performance evaluation and model diagnostics.

 ## Model Architecture {#sec-model-architecture}